 It stands for Qualifying Recognised Overseas Pension Scheme.
 However, the HMRC insisted on dropping the word “qualifying” from the name.
-So strictly speaking it is now the Recognised Overseas Pension Scheme (ROPS), although the abbreviation QROPS is still in use.
+So strictly speaking it is now the Recognised Overseas Pension Scheme (ROPS), although the abbreviation QROPS is still widely used.

 If you are retiring abroad, you could potentially benefit from transferring your pension into a ROPS.
-The advantages of ROPS can be significant, including the following:
+The advantages of this include the following:

 The ROPS pension option might not be suitable for everyone.
 Also, a pension provider needs to comply with strict regulations to be qualified as ROPS.

 As of 9th March 2017, transfers to ROPS are subjected to a 25% tax charge unless certain conditions apply.
 To avoid the 25% tax, the individual and the ROPS must be in the same country after the transfer, or the ROPS must be in one EEA country and the individual in another EEA country after the transfer.